ministryofjustice/data-platform-user-guidance/docs/about/about.md

 The insights we gather influence the Data Platform's requirements and design.
 This is to ensure we build a platform that meets the needs of its intended users.

-We plan to communicate updates about the Data Platform's development through our blog.
-If you have any questions, see the Contact page for ways to get in touch with us.
+We communicate updates about the Data Platform's development through our blog.
+If you have any questions, you can contact us on Slack using the **#ask-data-platform** channel in the [Ministry of Justice UK workspace](https://moj.enterprise.slack.com/), or if you do not have access to Slack, on [GitHub discussions](https://github.com/ministryofjustice/data-platform/discussions/categories/q-a).